 “She set her boundaries and rebuilt her life.”

-– Insisting that your partner or spouse regularly sees a counsellor
+- Having your partner or spouse see a counsellor or therapist?

-– Insisting that your partner or spouse has an accountability partner
+- Requiring your partner or spouse to have an accountability partner?

-– Insisting that you are the person who has administrative rights for the family computer
+- You being the one who has administrative rights for the family computer?

-– Having all the passwords to your partner or spouse’s laptop, phone and devices
+- Having all the passwords to his laptop, phone and devices?

-– Insisting you have the freedom to check your partner or spouse’s messages and texts anytime you want
+- Being able to check messages and texts anytime you want?

-– Having access to all his bank accounts – and going through statements together each month
+- Having access to all bank accounts – and going through statements together regularly?

 “Boundaries are crucial.
-They are at the heart of every healthy relationship.”
+They are at the heart of every healthy relationships.”